 We understand that the latest Model 3’s may now default to having regen braking.

-If something doesn’t work on your Model 3
+If something doesn’t work on your Tesla

 To creep, roll or hold…

 Creep – this will be most familiar if you’ve driven automatic cars before.
 If you release the brake the car moves forward or backwards, slowly.
 If you take your foot off the accelerator the car will slow to a creep speed but won’t stop until you brake.
-Probably the easiest especially for low speed parking manoevres
+Probably the easiest especially for low speed parking manoeuvres

 Roll – Not actually tried this but I imagine when you come down to below a speed where regen braking works the car simply keeps going as far as it will roll!